 Upon selection for Department Head, he began an overseas tour in 2009 with the only forward deployed Navy helicopter squadron, Helicopter Sea Combat TWO FIVE located on Andersen AFB, Guam.
 Shortly after arriving, he was trained to employ the Navy’s new Armed Helicopter Kit as a Sea Combat Mission Commander and was assigned to deploy with as the Officer in Charge of Detachment SIX embarked on USS ESSEX (LHD-2).
 Operating as a smaller detachment from Guam, the unit trained at MCAS Iwakuni, Japan.
 While returning from the last exercise, his detachment was ordered to redeploy on short notice to Taiwan for disaster relief following the wake of Typhoon Morakot.

 In March 2011, he reported to U.S. Pacific Command, Joint Intelligence Operations Center.
 The tour included one year as the J2 Senior Watch Officer where he was responsible for managing all-source intelligence, and providing the resulting indications and warning to CDR USPACOM.
 After supporting the watch, he checked in to Southeast Asia Division as the Operations Officer overseeing Operational Intelligence requirements on political/military developments in Southeast Asia and Oceania.

-CDR Bandini reported to the “Talons” of VTC-12 as Executive Officer in November 2012.
-He has logged over 2000 hours in various U.S. Navy aircraft.
-His awards include the Defense Meritorious Service Medal, Air Medal (three strike flight awards, one individual action award), Navy/Marine Corps Commendation Medal (three awards), Navy/Marine Corps Achievement Medal (three awards) and various unit and campaign awards.
+CDR Phillips reported to the “TALONS” of VTC-12 as Executive Officer in February 2014.
+He has logged over 2,500 hours in various U.S. Navy aircraft and continues to complete his missions and goals.
+His personal decorations include the Defense Meritorious Service Medal, Navy/Marine Corps Commendation Medal (two awards), Navy/Marine Corps Achievement Medal (two awards), Humanitarian Service Medal and various unit and campaign awards.